-Within each of the four-ball matches, the lowest handicap player will play at scratch and each remaining player will receive the difference in strokes.
+Within each four-ball match, the lowest handicap player will play at scratch and each remaining player will receive the difference in strokes.
 This is called the Playing Handicap.
-18 is the Max allowed for Playing Handicap (this can be adjusted under the Handicap Analysis tab in USGA TM TM).
+18 is the Max allowed for Playing Handicap (this can be adjusted under the Handicap Analysis tab in GG TM).